Snow on tha Bluff

-Snow on tha Bluff is a 2012 American found footage-style drama film directed by Damon Russell.
+Snow on tha Bluff is a 2011 American found footage-style drama film directed by Damon Russell.
 It stars Curtis Snow, a real-life Atlanta "robbery boy" and drug dealer, playing a fictionalized version of himself, as he gets into various dangerous and criminal situations.
-The film's title refers to protagonist Snow and to Atlanta's neighborhood The Bluff, which is infamous for crime and drug dealing.
+The title references an Atlanta neighborhood colloquially known as The Bluff, which is infamous for crime and drug dealing.
+"Snow" is a double entendre for both the protagonist (Curtis Snow) and cocaine.

 The film gained a following within the hip hop community due to its verisimilitude.
 Actor Michael K. Williams, who was an executive producer on the film, stated, "everything that is wrong with the hood, is in this movie".
 An unauthorized sequel, Snow on tha Bluff 2, starring Snow and Snoop Dogg, was released direct-to-video in 2015.

 Plot

 Three college students drive to the Bluff, a westside Atlanta neighborhood, intending to buy some drugs from a dealer.
 Clearly naive, they joke about flirting in hopes of getting free drugs, and reassure one another that they have nothing to fear.
 One of the students holds a camera with the hope of filming the encounter.
 They find a dealer named Curtis Snow, who asks them to drive him to his house in order to fulfill their order.

 Once they arrive, Curtis pulls out a gun, robs them of their purses and camera, and makes a hasty escape.
 Recognizing the quality of the camera, he hands it to one of his friends, telling him to continue filming no matter what in order to capture their day-to-day life as it occurs.

 Curtis soon learns that another group of drug dealers have encroached on his territory, selling drugs not far from his street.
 He recruits his friends and robs the rivals of their drug supply.
 When a friend tips him off to another gang selling drugs nearby, he invades their house with the help of his friend and robs them of their supply as well.

 While playing at a pool hall, Curtis recognizes a rival drug dealer with his familiar white hat, who likewise takes note of Curtis.
 The man in the white hat follows Curtis into his territory, asking the locals about him, but the surface threat doesn't faze Curtis and he continues to hustle.
 On his way back home after cutting the latest stolen product with his crew, Curtis is ambushed in a backyard alleyway by a gunman seconds after looking "white hat" in the eye.
 Luckily the bullet wounds are not fatal and the ambusher's gun jams right as he comes close to Curtis, allowing him to flee.
 He collapses in the street nearby, where he is found by a police patrol and subsequently arrested in connection with a prior robbery, and spends four months in jail.